bicerfatih/RAG-LLM-Finance-Chatbot/README.md

    ```

 ### Usage
-To run the chatbot, execute the following command in the terminal:
+To run the chatbot and view this Streamlit app on a browser, execute the following command in the terminal:
 ```
+  command:
-python src/main.py
+    streamlit run src/main.py
 ```
 Follow the on-screen prompts to interact with the chatbot.